blueoc-phucpham/notes/docs/index.md

 ### Common

 1. What metrics or criteria should we use to evaluate our test suite's effectiveness?

+> The test should cover both happy case, invalid input data and unexpected exception.
+> The coverage should be at least 80%

 2. Should all user data be encrypted in the database?

+> Encrypt password

-4. How do we create an admin account?
+3. How do we create an admin account?
 Are there limits on the number of admin accounts?

+> Only one admin on system initialized.

-5. Can admin view/update/delete user's notes?
+4. Can admin view/update/delete user's notes?
 Or deactivate user account?
 Can admin view all user's infomation?

+> Admin can do anything in system.

-6. Does the design support mobile (responsive) functionality across different screen sizes?
+5. Does the design support mobile (responsive) functionality across different screen sizes?

+> Should be considered

-7. Is there a limit on how much note user can save?
+6. Is there a limit on how much note user can save?
 What should be done if one user spam very long note?

+> 10 notes per user

-8. Is note searching and categorizing is needed?
+7. Is note searching and categorizing is needed?

+> No

 ### Requirement